-In the upcoming weeks every voice matters to bring change to our country.
-With the election coming up many organizations are urging people to use their rights to get out and vote.
+In the upcoming weeks, voices across the United States will bring change to the country.
+With the election coming up, many organizations are urging people to use their rights to get out and vote.
 There is a lot to know about the upcoming election, where to vote, how to vote and more.
-The League of Women Voters interactive presentation held on campus this week shared all the election information you need to know, from the history of voting rights in America to how you can vote from where you are.
+The League of Women Voters interactive presentation held on campus this week shared all the election information voters need to know, from the history of voting rights in the U.S. to how they can vote from where they are.

-When asking students what their personal opinions on voting are and students had things to say, Brockport student Larissa Schmitt said recognized her responsibility to vote, both as a woman and as an American citizen.
+Brockport student Larissa Schmitt said she recognized her responsibility to vote, both as a woman and as a citizen.

 “Voting is important because it’s the key part of a functioning democracy, without the participation of citizens the democracy would fall and that would be bad, also because I’m a woman we fought for this right for a long time through woman suffrage and its part of the constitution that we get to vote.”
 Schmitt said.
 “So I think it’s important that every American use their liberties to fight for a free country.”